CAD-Prompted SAM3: Geometry-Conditioned Instance Segmentation for Industrial Objects: Methodology

-Training is conducted in two stages to balance stability and multi-instance detection capability.
-Although DETR-style models often employ one-to-one matching to avoid post-processing, we found that strict one-to-one supervision leads to unstable optimization.
+\paragraph{Optimization Objective} Training is conducted in two stages to balance stability and multi-instance detection capability.
+Although DETR-style models often employ one-to-one matching to enforce distinct instance predictions and avoid post-processing~\cite{detr}, we found that strict one-to-one supervision leads to unstable optimization.
+We therefore adopt a two-stage training strategy that improves optimization stability while preserving multi-instance prediction capability.